-Our city is full of great picnic spots, you just need to know where to go.
+Our city is full of great picnic spots; you just need to know where to go.
 And, it’s the perfect time of year to enjoy the great outdoors.
-Organise your own picnic from places like Feather & Bone or Classified, or order a basket online.
+Organise your own picnic from places like Feather & Bone, or order a basket online.
 Don’t forget to take all your rubbish with you when you leave.

 Read: Great Picnic Spots

 Take a night hike